microsoft/vscode-docs/api/extension-guides/chat-tutorial.md

 If you type a related message to continue the conversation, you'll notice that the participant doesn't give a follow-up response based on your conversation.
 That's because our current participant is only sending in the user's current message, and not the participant message history.

 In the screenshot below, the tutor correctly responds with a starting explanation of stacks.
-However, in the follow-up, it does not understand that the user is continuing the conversation on stacks, so it gives a generic response.
+However, in the follow-up, it does not understand that the user is continuing the conversation to see an implementation of stacks in Python, so it instead gives a generic response about Python.

 ![Participant with no message history](images/chat-tutorial/participant-no-message-history.png)